If you shop at Boots, are you making the most from your points?

 How to get Boots Price Advantage

-Price Advantage launched in 2022 and it gives Advantage cardholders discounted prices on selected products.
+Price Advantage gives Advantage cardholders discounted prices on selected products.
 Prices will automatically be reduced online, but you’ll have to show your card in-store.
 You’ll get these discounts on top of any points you earn.

 What are Boots Advantage points worth?

 It’s a very simple valuation for Boots points – each point you earn is worth 1p.
 So you need 100 points to have £1 and so on.
 Here’s a quick look at some valuations:

 - 2 Advantage points = 2p